arrat-tools/deploy/guide-vehicle-installation/data-sync-script.md

 AWS_ACCESS_KEY_ID="<your access key id>" AWS_SECRET_ACCESS_KEY="<your secret access key>" ./data-sync.sh
 ```

 _You will need to grab `your access key id` and `secret access key` for your AWS Account before running the script.
-These values are generated when executing the [infrastructure deployment][infrastructure-deployment-link] and are stored in AWS Secrets Manager._
+These values are generated when executing the [infrastructure deployment][infrastructure-deployment-link] and are stored in AWS Secrets Manager.
+The s3location value in the script is the S3 session input bucket created when the arrat-step-functions CloudFormation template is created during the [infrastructure deployment][infrastructure-deployment-link].
+This value will be output by the CLI on successful template deployment and will be displayed in the command line as the SessionInputBucketName.
+This value can also be obtained after pipeline creation by navigating to the CloudFormation console in AWS and selecting the arrat-step-functions stack.
+Choose the Outputs tab and the required bucket name will be the value displayed with the SessionInputBucketName key._

 [![][back-to-top]](#readme-top)